diballesteros/nuzlocke/README.md

 - Add custom encounter locations
 - Add and edit custom games
 - Export, import and share Nuzlocke data with others!
+- Share, add and edit custom rulesets
+- View stats of your nuzlocke run in the PokéStats Tabs!

 Built with ReactJS and Zustand